evildmp/introduction-to-python/README.rst

     Type "help", "copyright", "credits" or "license" for more information.
     >>>

 As long as the response starts with "Python 3...", that's OK.
-If you don't get by typing ``python`` try doing ``python3`` instead.
+If you don't get it by typing ``python`` try doing ``python3`` instead.

 You're now in the Python interpreter.
 To exit, hit ``control d``.